This is a basic introductory guide to sustainable investing.

 Sustainable investing comes under the ‘socially responsible investing’ or ‘ethical investing’ banner, and some definitions consider them to be the same thing

-Sustainable investing on the other hand might place more emphasis on factors such as environmental impact and the natural resource management of the companies being invested in
+Sustainable investing on the other hand might place more emphasis on factors such as environmental impact and impact on resource depletion of the companies being invested in

 Socially responsible investing or ethical investing also considers things such as the ethics of the companies, their social impact, and corporate responsibility in different areas

-Whether or not sustainable investing is profitable obviously depends on the individual investing strategy – there will be different variables with each strategy
+Whether or not sustainable investing is profitable obviously depends on the individual investor’s investing strategy – there will be different variables and outcomes with each strategy

 What Is Sustainable Investing?